*From 1st April 2023, admission to Glengoyne and Deanston Distillery is included in tour price.

 From here, you take a scenic drive to the shores of Loch Lomond for a tasty pub lunch and the chance to sample some local beers.
 After lunch we recommend a short walk to the viewpoint overlooking the loch before heading towards the second distillery of the day.

-Deanston Distillery is a converted cotton mill on the banks of the River Teith has many interesting features and produces some unique whisky flavours.
+Deanston Distillery* is a converted cotton mill on the banks of the River Teith that has many interesting features and produces some unique whisky flavours.